Case Study 1

 - Confidently evaluated a career offer and made the decision to accept that offer with financial clarity

-- Began a business that her children work in and she is maximizing tax efficient strategies for the business, and
+- Began a business that her children work in.
+She is maximizing tax efficient strategies for the business, and

 Case Study 7